-Cut away the corners of the project.
+Cutaway the corners of the project.
 You can see in the photo that I not only clip the corners away, but I grade down the side seams as well.
 This helps to reduce the bulk in the corner once the project is turned inside out.

 Turn the project right sides out.
 I used a point turner to help poke out the corners.
 Make sure you do that job gently as with the clipped corners, it’s easy to go right through the corner and that isn’t a good idea.
 You can also use the point turner to run along the edge (inside the project) to help get a smooth edge.
 Press well.

 You can close the opening by hand stitching, but I like to use the ¼” strips of fusible web.
-I cut a small piece and insert in the opening and fuse in place.
+I cut a small piece and insert it in the opening and fuse in place.
 Works for me and simple!

 Making the insert

 I could simply have inserted a piece of felt inside the cover of the needlecase and be finished.
 However, I wanted to customize the insert to make my life easier.
-If I put the partially used needles in the case with no labels, I won’t remember which needles are in there.
+If I put the partially used needles in the case with no labels, I don’t remember which needles are in there.
 Plus, there are built-in alphabets in the Sapphire 965Q and I thought this would be a good time to give them a try.

-I cut two pieces of felt approximately 6¼” x 2¾” for the double sized insert page.
+I cut two pieces of felt approximately 6¼” x 2¾” for the double-sized insert page.